 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to the Operating Partnership, organized as a limited partnership under the laws of Delaware.
 The Company conducts substantially all of its business through the Operating Partnership.
-At March 31, 2008, the Company owned 95.6% of the Operating Partnership and is its sole general partner.
+At June 30, 2008, the Company owned 95.7% of the Operating Partnership and is its sole general partner.
 OP Units are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the holders on a one-to-one basis.

 The Company derives substantially all of its revenues from rents and operating expense reimbursements received pursuant to long-term leases.
 The Company's operating results therefore depend on the ability of its tenants to make the payments required by the terms of their leases.
-The Company focuses its investment activities on supermarketanchored community shopping centers and drug store-anchored convenience centers.
+The Company focuses its investment activities on supermarket-anchored community shopping centers and drug store-anchored convenience centers.
 The Company believes that, because of the need of consumers to purchase food and other staple goods and services generally available at such centers, its type of "necessities"-based properties should provide relatively stable revenue flows even during difficult economic times.

-The Company continues to seek opportunities to acquire properties suited for development and/or redevelopment, as well as stabilized properties, where it can utilize its experience in shopping center construction, renovation, expansion, re-leasing and re-merchandising to achieve long-term cash flow growth and favorable investment returns.
+The Company continues to seek opportunities to acquire properties suited for development and/or redevelopment, and, to a lesser extent than in the recent past, stabilized properties, where it can utilize its experience in shopping center construction, renovation, expansion, re-leasing and re-merchandising to achieve long-term cash flow growth and favorable investment returns.
 The Company would also consider investment opportunities in regions beyond its present markets in the event such opportunities were consistent with its focus, could be effectively controlled and managed, have the potential for favorable investment returns, and would contribute to increased shareholder value.